Tutorial: Azure Active Directory integration with Teamwork.com

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the Teamwork.com tile in the Access Panel, you should get automatically signed-on to your Teamwork.com application.
+When you click the Teamwork.com tile in the Access Panel, you should be automatically signed in to the Teamwork.com for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.